basnijholt/nijho.lt/content/post/setting-up-macos/index.md

 ---
-title: 🍏 Setting Up Your Fresh MacOS Installation: A Comprehensive Guide
+title: "🍏 Setting Up Your Fresh MacOS Installation: A Comprehensive Guide"
 subtitle: 🚀 Streamline your MacOS setup with homebrew, essential apps, and customization tips
 summary: 🚀 Streamline your MacOS setup with homebrew, essential apps, and customization tips
 projects: []